Social Sciences

 Course location(s)

-Amsterdam, The Netherlands Utrecht, The Netherlands
+Amsterdam, The Netherlands

 Description

-Living Landscapes is a place-based experiential program that takes the territory as its curriculum, exploring ways to overcome the socio-ecological challenges of our time from a grounded, personal, real-world and transdisciplinary approach.
+Living Landscapes is a place-based experiential program that takes place and the territory as its curriculum, exploring ways to overcome the socio-ecological challenges of our time from a grounded, personal, real-world and transdisciplinary approach.
 You will set up a living community on an Urban Farm at the edge of the city of Amsterdam, connecting landscape and urban life.

 Leaning from the very human and natural dynamics that vitalise or deteriorate a place, it is an immersive learning journey, embedded in local communities.
 Together with local stakeholders, you will give a voice to the landscape and contribute to maintaining, restoring, and regenerating the community, local economy, and natural environment.